Teacher Education Programs in Dallas Texas

 - $52,400 for kindergarten teachers

 Currently the Lone Star state is experiencing a shortage of teachers in several areas.
 Choosing to study or specialize in one of these areas could make you more competitive on the job market, as well as provide the satisfaction of knowing you are helping to fill an educational need in the state.
-According to the Texas Education Agency, the following areas are deemed teacher shortage areas for Texas in the 2013-2014 school year:

 - Bilingual/English as a Second Language